LaxarJS/laxar-vue-adapter/README.md

 ### Testing

-LaxarJS widgets and activities can be tested using [LaxarJS Mocks](http://laxarjs.org/docs/laxar-mocks-v2-latest) just like all other widgets.
+LaxarJS widgets and activities can be tested using [LaxarJS Mocks](http://laxarjs.org/docs/laxar-mocks-v2-latest) just like when using other LaxarJS integration technologies.
-Note that the `laxar-vue-adapter` makes available the special property `axMocks.widget.vueComponent` when `axMocks.widget.load` is called, pointing to your widget Vue.js component instance.
+Note that the `laxar-vue-adapter` makes available the special property `axMocks.widget.vueComponent` when `axMocks.widget.load` is called, referencing your widget's Vue.js component instance.
 You can use this property to inspect your widget component data as well as its `eventBus`, and to simulate method calls.